 Volunteers must be professional in their use of jewelry/accessories, including amount, size, and styles.
-Visible body piercing, other than in the ears, is unacceptable.
-Gauges are to be covered with flesh tone disks.
-Stormont Vail-provided recognition pins related to your volunteer work are acceptable.
+Jewelry can be worn in ear piercings and studs that are small and discreet in appearance can be worn in facial piercings as long as they do not create a safety or infection prevention concern.
+Gauges are to be covered with flesh tone solid disks.
+Stormont Vail provided recognition pins related to your volunteer work are acceptable.
 Minimal jewelry may be worn such as watches, small rings, and small earrings.